 Easy access and parking in Tignes and Val d’Isère

 From Bourg-Saint-Maurice, a single road reaches Tignes and Val d’Isere in winter as the surrounding mountain passes are closed.
-Of really easy access, this road is only 30 kms to reach both ski resorts.
-Once you arrive on site, it is strongly recommended to park your car in the car parks because the parking is regulated and obligatory.
-Remember to book in advance, especially during school holidays.
+Of really easy access, this road is only 30 km to reach both ski resorts.
+Once you arrive on-site, it is strongly recommended to park your car in the car parks because the parking is regulated and obligatory.
+Remember to book in advance, especially during the school holidays.
 Then, no more worries, the shuttle services in the resorts will take you to the different parts of the resort.

 In Tignes, the shuttle service is free and consists of 24 stops, from Tignes 1800 to Tignes Val Claret.
 There are 5 covered car parks and 2 paid open car parks.